ErinTorno/kathu-rpg/README.md

 * Add AI support for other entities
 * Support game state serialization and loading
 * Support separate mod asset directories and overriding game assets

-## Known Issues

-* Holes fully enclosed in solid tiles will also have solid collision